Rakeela/dragora-notes/notes-on-recombinant-protein-construction.md

 ---
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4319528/ (Marks, DS.
 Hopf, TA.
 Sander, C.  (2012, Nov.)
 Protein structure prediction from sequence variation.  *Nature Biotechnology*.
 Retrieved 2021-2-14.)

 Included for interest as much as anything...
 I'm reasonably sure there's more up-to-date information available somewhere.
 Yet this does attest to proteins being predicted by sequence variation.
 I was already *aware* that there are well-studied methods for this, I just don't *know* them...
 If I can find them, assembling my General Protocol should be straightforward.
+If the protocol involves "use this modeling software package on a machine with at least X processing power and Y RAM", that's fine.
+I wasn't expecting to record a bunch of protein folding estimate methodology here.

 ---
+https://www.nature.com/articles/d41586-020-03348-4 (Callaway, E.  (2020, Nov 30.)
+'It will change everything': DeepMind's AI makes gigantic leap in solving protein structures.  *Nature News*.
+Retrieved 2021-2-14.)

+If this kind of analysis engine has a definable procedure for gaining access to it with well-defined points of access control (such as fees, queues, or gatekeepers), it could feature in the protocol.
+More broadly, I hope this gets used very enthusiastically for simulating self-antigens, as their senescence implications are worth taking notice of.

 ---
 Back to [[Author's Nonfiction]]